Working while studying in Russia

 - six photographs sized 3х4 cm.

 I learned Russian language and I had credits in this discipline in my certificate.
 This is why I could avoid studying at pre-university courses.
 As a foreigner, I passed the verbal quiz in Russian language which I found too easy for me.
 Apart from Russian, I had to pass the writing test in Math and English language.
-I succeeded in my exams and manage to have a budget-funded seat.
-A piece of advice for applicants: upon discussion of results with my classmates I revealed that most applicants were asked on the reason why they want to study at the Moscow State University.
-Never say that you planned to apply for several universities with the Moscow State University in the list to make a further choice.
+I succeeded in my exams and managed to have a budget-funded seat.
+A piece of advice for applicants: upon discussion of results with my classmates I revealed that most applicants were asked the reason why they want to study at the Moscow State University.
+Never say that you planned to apply for several universities with Moscow State University in the list to make a further choice.
 Such a reply is deemed to be a non-significant but negative factor at enrollment.
-There is an old and conventional academic school at the University and so, the reply to this rather provocative question should be that you dreamed on this very university for long ago and never considered any others even in your dreams.
+There is an old and conventional academic school at the University and so, the reply to this rather provocative question should be that you dreamed of this very university for long ago and never considered any others even in your dreams.

 As a student, I got a room at the student hostel sharing a small but tidy and cozy place with my roommate.
 The residence offered all conditions for students to live and study in peace and good order.
 I really enjoyed my schooling in economics.
 Apart from the major discipline, I studied a lot more subjects including Political Economics and World Economics, such applied subjects as Labor and Human Resource Economics, Auditing, Mathematical methods of economics analyzing.
-The greater focus was paid to various aspects of economic planning for the sector of national economy (nature management, social sector), as well as theory and practice of an enterprise management.
-We were offered to discuss social and economic study cases, statistics, and economics of innovation business and tried to solve problems of different range of difficulty.
+The greater focus was paid to various aspects of economic planning for the sector of the national economy (nature management, social sector), as well as theory and practice of enterprise management.
+We were offered to discuss social and economic study cases, statistics, and economics of innovation business and tried to solve problems of different ranges of difficulty.
 We were taught to perform as crisis managers, if necessary.
 The technical aids offered by the University are known to be the best in Russia.
 We used computers of new generations and learned to apply state-of-the-art technologies in economics management.
-At any time we could use materials of one of the richest libraries of the University.
+At any time we could use materials from one of the richest libraries of the University.

 Life in Moscow and employment options